CUFP/cufp.org/site/2017/call-for-tutorials.md

 CUFP aims to bridge the gap between academia and users applying functional programming in practice.
 CUFP provides high-quality practical tutorials covering state-of-the-art techniques and tools for functional programming.
 There will be a mix of tutorials on introduction and advanced level, such that anyone that wants to learn something new has an opportunity to do so.

 We are seeking proposals for half-day tutorials to be presented during the first two days of the meeting, 7th to 9th of September.
-Submission deadline is July 1st, but the earlier you submit, the better!
+Submission deadline is May 25, but the earlier you submit, the better!

 ## Please read these guidelines before submitting: